 Get enough rest

 While it may seem impossible to catch enough rest as a busy mom, you must do it to support your back.
 Follow a regular sleep-wake cycle with a minimum of 7-8 hours of sleep.
 Lie down when you can when the pain gets worse.
 If there are toddlers around, utilize their nap time to get some extra rest.
-Also, make sure that you have a comfortable mattress that keeps your back straight.
+Also, make sure that you have a comfortable mattress that will ease back pain while you sleep.

 Dealing with chronic backache as a mommy is challenging, but you can still do it.
 Follow these tips, and you will feel much better.